 After my son and I had our fun layover (SEE: 5 awesome things I did in New York City), we took the to JFK.
 We were up near Rockefeller Center (in a blizzard) when we needed to make our way to the .
 That put us most convenient to the E , so we walked down to the Lexington Avenue / 53rd Street station and then boarded an outbound E .
 The to the Sutphin Boulevard / Archer Avenue / stop station took about 35 minutes.

 That put us most convenient to the E train – we walked down to the Lexington Avenue / 53rd Street station and then boarded an outbound E train.
 The ride to the Sutphin Boulevard / Archer Avenue / JFK Airport stop station took about 35 minutes.

-If you’re arriving at the Jamaica station (either on the E train or from the LIRR), just follow the signs for the JFK Air Train.
+Just follow the signs for the JFK AirTrain.
 The subway comes in underground, so you’ll need to exit the subway fare control area and go upstairs via escalator or elevator.
-The LIRR tracks are elevated at Jamaica and the AirTrain is accessible via a bridge over the tracks.
+The LIRR tracks are elevated at Jamaica, and the AirTrain is accessible via a bridge over the tracks.

-The JFK Air Train is free to ride between the terminals but there is a $5 charge per person if you are coming from Manhattan at either the Sutphin / Archer / JFK stop on the E line or the Howard Beach stop on the A line.
-Children under 5 ride free.
-Note that you CAN use your pay as you go Metrocard (make sure to have enough money on it to cover the $5 fee) but that unlimited Metrocards (like the 1-day or 3-day passes that you can buy) do NOT work for the $5 Air Train fee.
-Trains run to JFK every 7 minutes during peak times or 10 minutes at other times.
+The AirTrain JFK is free between theterminals, but there’s a $5 charge per person if you’re coming from Manhattan via either the Sutphin / Archer / JFK stop on the E line or the Howard Beach stop on the A line.
+Children under 5 free.
+You can use your pay-as-you-go (make sure is has enough money to cover the $5 fee) but unlimited Metrocards (like the 1-day or 3-day passes that you can buy) do NOT work for the $5 AirTrain fee.

-What are your tips for the cheapest and best way from Manhattan to JFK Airport?
+What are your tips for the cheapest and best way from Manhattan to JFK airport?